aws-samples/aws-lambda-extensions/kinesisfirehose-logs-extension-demo/README.md

 ## Conclusion

-This extension provides an approach to streamline and centralize log collection using Kinesis firehose.
+This extension provides an approach to streamline and centralize log collection using Kinesis Data Firehose.